Ronen Rubinstein: Environmental activism

 Rubinstein is a survivor of Hurricane Sandy, which led him to become a climate activist and sustainability advocate.
 In July 2020, he described that the hurricane caused devastation to his entire neighborhood in Staten Island, destroying his family's home and everything inside it.
 He has stated it was "the most horryfying moment" of his life.
 With nowhere to live, he stayed at a friend's house, and was provided with food and clothing from the Red Cross.
 The hurricane killed 24 of his neighbors.

 Rubinstein, who was eighteen years old at that time, has stated that his acting career "will coincide with trying to save the planet".
 He made it his "mission" to raise awareness for the urgency of environmental issues, promoting sustainable living and using his platform and publicity to educate the public.
 He has garnered attention for his vintage and sustainable fashion choices, of which he has stated that he is trying to be "as eco-friendly as possible", and has praised Stella McCartney for recognizing the importance of sustainability in the fashion industry.
+He is an ambassador for Vrai, the world's only producer of carbon neutral, lab-grown diamonds.

 He is an ambassador for The Ocean Cleanup, a non-profit engineering organization developing a giant C-shaped device to purge the world's oceans of plastic waste.
 He is also an ambassador for Project Zero, a global movement to protect and restore the ocean, and marched with protesters in the September 2019 climate strikes, the largest global climate protest in world history.
 He also has supported the Leonardo DiCaprio Foundation.

 In April 2020, he was one of the environmental activists who participated in Earth Day Live, a three-day climate mobilization that was streamed online amid the COVID-19 pandemic.
-In his segment, he highlighted the importance of transitioning from fossil fuel to clean energy by switching to zero-emissions fuel cell electric vehicles, which run on hydrogen and omit only water and heat.
+In his segment, he highlighted the importance of transitioning from fossil fuel to clean energy by switching to zero-emissions fuel cell electric vehicles, which run on hydrogen and emit only water and heat.
 He himself drives this type of zero-emissions cars as an ambassador for DriveH2, an initiative dedicated to promoting the transition to a clean transportation system.

-In June of 2022, Rubinstein became an official board member of the non-profit Environmental organization Environmental Media Association.
+In June 2022, Rubinstein became an official board member of the non-profit environmental organization Environmental Media Association.

 On the 75th anniversary of the United Nations, Rubinstein co-launched Half the World, the United Nations Development Programme's campaign that aims to shed light on the increasing poverty and inequalities caused by COVID-19 and climate change.